Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Each Image stays displayed for about 6 seconds.
 If you want to increase or decrease the display time, then change the Value in the VBA line

-If idle time Mod 5 = 1 Then to the required value you prefer the time delay between two slides for viewing.
+The idle time Mod 5 = 1, change it to the required time delay between two slides for viewing.

 Download the Demo Database from the Link given below: